-Figure 1 shows the frequency of individual instances, or units, of different modalities of patient/family engagement.
+Figure 1 shows the frequency of individual units, or instances, of different types of patient/family engagement.
 For the purpose of measurement, a unit of engagement would be one PFAC meeting; one request for email feedback; one shift of advisor rounding; one conference.
-The charts show that, in terms of the number of times in which one or more advisors were partnering with BIDMC employees or providers throughout the year, committee meetings represented the majority of this partnership, 26% of all advisor engagement, while PFACs made up 8%.
-Committees in which advisors participated are listed later in the report.
-Advisor rounding, launched in 2015, has continued to thrive, allowing us to collect and utilize real-time patient and family feedback on three inpatient units, using peer-to-peer engagement.
+The charts show that, in terms of the number of times in which one or more advisors were partnering with BIDMC employees or providers throughout the year, committee meetings represented the majority of this partnership, 37% of all advisor engagement, while PFACs made up 13%.
+Committees are listed later in the report.
 Email projects/feedback and educating staff and providers have also figured prominently this year.

-While indicative of the breadth of advisor activities, Figure 1 does not take into account the number of advisors participating in a given activity.
+While indicative of the breadth of advisor activities, Figure 1 does not take into account the hours spent, or number of advisors participating in a given activity.
 Figure 2 reflects the number of total hours that were spent on each type of engagement by advisors over the course of the year; figures are impacted by the numbers of advisors involved in each activity, as well as the duration of activities.
-This figure shows that, while fewer PFAC meetings took place than many other types of engagement, PFAC meetings did represent the highest contribution of "advisor hours".
-PFAC meetings had an average of 8 advisors per meeting, e-advisor activities and focus groups had an average of 6, patient simulation/role play activities had an average of 5 advisors, and other activities tended to have 1 or 2 advisors participating each time; the mean was 1.4 and the range was 1 - 32 advisors.
-The average number of hours spent by each advisor on a given activity was 1.5 hours.
+This figure shows that, while fewer PFAC meetings took place than many other types of engagement, PFAC meetings did represent the highest contribution of "advisor hours", 30% of all hours.